cultuurnet/udb3-search-docs/age/price.md

 Both `minPrice` and `maxPrice` are optional and can be used on their own, or together.

-For example, you could search for all events with a maximum price of 25 EUR, without having to specify a maximum price:
+For example, you could search for all events with a maximum price of 25 EUR, without having to specify a minimum price:

 ```
 GET https://search.uitdatabank.be/offers/?maxPrice=25